-Chief Business Operations Officer, Peloton
+Chief Operating Officer, Peloton

 “Peloton is a kind, collaborative, high-performance culture where we believe that success is best when it’s shared.
 That’s something I took from Tuck.

-Before she came to Peloton as the interactive exercise startup’s chief business operations officer, Mariana Garavaglia T’08 spent 11 years with Amazon, working in a variety of roles as the company grew from about 21,000 employees to more than 640,000.
+Before she came to Peloton as the interactive exercise startup’s chief operating officer, Mariana Garavaglia T’08 spent 11 years with Amazon, working in a variety of roles as the company grew from about 21,000 employees to more than 640,000.
 However, shortly after she joined Amazon as an HR business partner at its Reno fulfillment center in 2008, the company implemented a hiring freeze.

 The country was in the depths of the financial crisis, and Amazon’s meteoric growth was on pause.
 Weeks after Garavaglia started, the night shift manager at the sprawling fulfillment center abruptly quit.
 The absence threatened to significantly hinder operations during the make-or-break holiday season, and Garavaglia was powerless to hire a replacement.
 So she did the job herself.